jaccolor2/LeetCodestral/README.md

 ![Frontend Example](frontend_example.png)

-An interactive coding platform that helps you learn and practice coding.
+An interactive coding platform that helps you learn and practice coding with AI-powered assistance.

 ## Features